-- English Martyrs identifies that they have a pivotal role to play in multi-agency safeguarding arrangements.
-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018. - We recognise and are committed to its responsibility to work within the MSCP multiagency safeguarding arrangements.
-The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance. - We will endeavor to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - English Martyrs recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings
+• St Augustine of Canterbury Catholic Primary School identifies that they have a pivotal role in multi-agency safeguarding arrangements.
+Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018.

+- St Augustine of Canterbury Catholic Primary School recognises and is committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance. - St Augustine of Canterbury Catholic Primary School will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - St Augustine of Canterbury Catholic Primary School recognises the importance of multiagency working, and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.